-The service - the surveyor provides the standard RICS HomeBuyer (Survey) Service ('the service') described in the 'Description of the RICS HomeBuyer (Survey) Service', unless you and the surveyor agree in writing before the inspection that the surveyor will provide extra services.
+The Surveyor provides the standard RICS HomeBuyer Report (Level 2 Survey) Service ('the service') described in the 'Description of the RICS HomeBuyer Report (Level 2 Survey)', unless you and the Surveyor agree in writing before the inspection that the Surveyor will provide extra services.

-Any extra service will require separate terms of engagement to be entered into with the surveyor.
+Any extra service will require separate terms of engagement to be entered into with the Surveyor.
 Examples of extra services include: